sumitkumarpaul/bidirectional_privacy/README.md

 ## 2. How to prepare the system?
 A simple working environment can be created by running all the involved parties (i.e., $DO$, $CP$ and $\forall i,j:DU_{i,j}$) on the same enviroment and enable communication among themselves using local loopback interface.
 However, internet reachability of is required for the environment, otherwise the remote-attestation procedure may fail.

 All the steps required to prepare a Microsoft Azure cloud, SGX-enabled, DC4SV3 instance with an Ubuntu-20.04 Operating System, is encoded into a bash script.
-So, to prepare the system, first open a new terminal and run the following script:
+So, to prepare the system, first open a new terminal, go to the folder: `./poc` and run the following script:

 ```
 ./setup.sh